- Describe strategies for effective refutation and rebuttal

 2. Use a respectful, non-incendiary tone

 It doesn’t help the writer’s cause to offend, upset, or alienate potential readers, even those who hold differing views.
 Treating all potential readers with respect and avoiding words or phrases that belittle people and/or their views will help you get your points across more effectively.
-For example, if you are writing a paper on why America would benefit from a third viable major political party, it will not help your cause to write that “Republicans are dumb, and Democrats are whiny.”
+For example, if you are writing a paper on why the United States would benefit from a third viable major political party, it will not help your cause to write that “Republicans are dumb, and Democrats are whiny.”
 First, those claims are too general.
-But even if they weren’t, they won’t help your cause.
 If you choose to break down the perceived problems with members of political parties, you must do so in a way that is as respectful as possible.
 Calling someone a name or insulting them (directly or indirectly) is very rarely a successful strategy in argument.

 3. Use reliable information in your rebuttal/refutation